suncoast-devs/handbook/lessons/react-intro/lecture.md

 [
   {
     "id": 42,
-    "title": "SDG Announces Hackathon!",
+    "title": "SDG Invents New Serialization Format!",
-    "body": "SDG announces the 2020 Summer Hackathon.
-Join us for an exciting weekend" },
+    "body": "SDG Brings the 'A' to JSON and invents `JASON` a next generation serialization format."
+  },
   {
     "id": 99,
-    "title": "Student Graduation is Right Around the Corner", "body": "Our next cohort of students will be graduating in just over a week."
+    "title": "SDG To Teach Haskell In Place of TypeScript", "body": "Taking type systems and functional programming to the next level with Haskell!"
   },
   {
     "id": 100,